Telecominfraproject/oopt-gnpy/docs/json.rst

 ~~~~

 The EDFA equipment library is a list of supported amplifiers.
 New amplifiers
 can be added and existing ones removed.
-Three different noise models are available:
+Various noise models are available.

 1. ``'type_def': 'variable_gain'`` is a simplified model simulating a 2-coil EDFA with internal, input and output VOAs.
    The NF vs gain response is calculated accordingly based on the input parameters: ``nf_min``, ``nf_max``, and ``gain_flatmax``.